BioTheWolff/Jobwave/docs/Architecture.md

 The authentication microservice is responsible for all user's authentication and token generation and is written using Spring Security.
 The microservice is purposefully detached from the Users MS in order to ensure functionality for connected users if the Authentication MS were to shut down.

+The microservice is the root of trust of the application and stores all connection data required for users to authenticate.

+- for employers, this includes the Employer ID (EID) and the API key.
+- for seasonal workers, this includes the Seasonal Worker ID (WID), the canonical username and the password.

+_NB: The canonical username is the username used upon creating the account.
+It never changes, and is only used for connecting to the application._

 Users are authenticated through the API Gateway, using a JWTs (Json Web Tokens).
 There are two JWTs:
 - the Service Token (ST), used to authenticate the user against the service
 - the Token Granting Token (TGT), used to generate new STs if needed